newstack-cloud/celerity/libs/blueprint/docs/ARCHITECTURE.md

 The link extractor needs to be instantiated with a map of resource names -> resource providers and a blueprint spec.

-The library comes with a default link info provider that should meet all your needs.
+The core blueprint framework comes with a default link info provider that should meet all your needs.

 ## Blueprint Spec (speccore.BlueprintSpec)